 WHAT WILL HAPPEN TO JAMBOREE, TWISTED, AND BLOCK PARTY?

 Your favorite Q101 Events will live if we can raise the funds to do them.
 We will have Jamboree again!
 We will have Twisted again!
-We will have Block Party again!
+We will have the Block Party again!
 We will work tirelessly to provide YOU with the best events in Chicago if the funds can be raised for them.

 WILL YOU STILL FEATURE LOCAL BANDS ON LOCAL 101?

 Local 101 has been a part of Q101 since it changed from a ‘Hot AC’ station that was one of the highest ranked in Chicago throughout the 80’s featuring “Murphy In The Morning”.
 The year was 1992 and the ‘Switch’ was made to the Alternative format.
 Local 101 is a staple for Q101 and Chicago and we have been having myriad conversations about it with performers, venues, promoters, and journalists about rekindling it.
 We are hopeful there are developments in the Local 101 area to announce very soon!
-We can’t do it alone, though, and want Local 101 to be an inclusive, insightful, and fun program once again!
+We can’t do it alone, though, and want Local 101 to be an inclusive, insightful, and a place where local talent can be heard.